emerrf/gym-wind-turbine/README.md

 ## Getting started
 ### Installation
-The package has been coded and tested on Linux and Windows environments.
+The package has been coded and tested on GNU/Linux and Windows environments with Python 2.7 and 3.6.

 #### Ubuntu
-It requires Python 2.7 and the Fortran compiler for the CCBlade routines.
+It requires Python 2.7 or 3.6 and the Fortran compiler for the CCBlade routines.
 ```
 $ virtualenv gwt-devenv
 (gwt-devenv)$ pip install numpy==1.12.1